Constance Brinckerhoff

-Constance E. Brinckerhoff is an American microbiologist and an emeritus professor of medicine at the Geisel School of Medicine.
+Constance Elizabeth Brinckerhoff (née Laurence; born 1942) is an American microbiologist and an emeritus professor of medicine at the Geisel School of Medicine.

 Life

-Brinckerhoff was born to social worker Elizabeth E. Zimmerman and physician Maurice K. Laurence.

-Brinckerhoff earned a B.A. in biology, cum laude, in 1963 at Smith College.
+The eldest of five children born to social worker Elizabeth E. (Zimmerman) Laurence (died 1982) and physician Dr. Maurice K. Laurence (originally Maurice Kamm Lurensky; died 2000), Constance Laurence Brinckerhoff earned a B.A. in biology, cum laude, in 1963 at Smith College.
 She completed a M.A.
 (1966) and Ph.D.
-(1968) in microbiology and immunology at University at Buffalo.
+(1968) in microbiology and immunology at the University at Buffalo.